Income & Work

 What a Pay Rise Really Adds to Your Take-Home Pay

 Getting a pay rise is good news.
-But many people are quietly disappointed when the extra money lands, because it is smaller than the raise they were told about.
+But many Australians are quietly disappointed when the extra money lands, because it is smaller than the raise they were told about.
 There is nothing wrong with your payslip — this is simply how tax works.
-This guide explains what a raise really adds, and clears up a stubborn myth along the way.
+This guide explains what a raise really adds, walks through the arithmetic with current Australian tax brackets, and clears up a stubborn myth along the way.

 A Raise Is Taxed Like the Rest of Your Income